 The body of the law which allows an injured person to obtain compensation from the person who caused the injury.

 Derived from the Latin word tortus which meant wrong.
-Also, in French, tort means a wrong but in civil law, what is generally defined by common law as torts, is recognized as civil liability and called a delict.
+Also, in French (law French), tort means a wrong but in civil law, what is generally defined by common law as torts, is recognized as civil liability and called a delict.

 One substantial difference between a tort and a delict: the former is a product of the common law albeit now somewhat modified by statute, whereas the delict, as with most things civil law, is purely a creature of statute.

 American jurist Edward Kionka writes: